d-velop/dvelop-sdk-node/CONTRIBUTING.md

     test coverage percentage are unlikely to be merged until tests have been added.

 4. A pull request will automatically trigger a large set of actions (CI).
+These will run various tests and other QA-measures.